jkaupp/shiny-server/Pen/welcome.md

 ## What's all this then?

 Pen is a reporting writing tool to GRASP (pun intended).
-Currently Pen only works for a specific GRASP survey, developed for APSC 200 but there are plans to expand the functionality to the TeamQ survey, as well as other instruments.
+Currently Pen works for two surveys:

+1. The APSC 200 Peer Evaluation Survey
+2. TeamQ: Self and Peer Assessment of Teamwork Skills

 ## How to use Pen: